 Binaural sound, projection mapping (from Limbic Cinema), and haptic sensation immerses audience members in the minds of the characters, allowing them to experience the world in multiple different ways.

-Photograph © Laura Williams
+Photograph above: © Laura Williams

-Click here for production gallery.
+Click here for the Ergo Sum

 Abrianna has a mission.
 She’s not sure what it is yet, but she knows it’s important.
 Why else would she be seeing and hearing messages everywhere she goes?
 Thing is, adapting to London city-life after growing up in the Tuscan countryside is not proving easy: technology seems to be malfunctioning around her, and even turning against her.
 When she ends up in hospital after finding a chip buried inside her arm, she starts to question her own reality.

 Hallie was a visual artist.
 Now she cannot bear to paint.
 Trying a change of direction in her life, she takes on a new job for a fresh start.
 But her ability to live a normal life is being taken from her one piece at a time, no matter how hard she tries to hold on to it.

 Joel sees the world and its inhabitants in a permanently shifting and dancing kaleidoscope of colours and shapes.
 Numbers too.
 In his job as a physics lecturer he finds solace from the continual sensory bombardment of the world, talking about the cosmos and its never-ending mathematical beauty.
 But after a few incidents at work he is in danger of losing his position, and his comfort-zone seems about to implode.
 How can he become more resilient to a world that is totally overwhelming?